delanyodevio/griotdigest/posts/2020-06-17-misconceptions-of-the-term-‘next-of-kin-relative-to-succession.md

 caption: Legal Education
 publishAt: 2020-06-17T19:39:07.155Z
 keywords: Next of Kin, Succession, Inheritance, Succession Law
+---

+### INTRODUCTION:

-summary: The term “Next Of Kin” in simple terms, does not confer the right of Inheritance or succession on the person so named.
+The term “Next Of Kin” in simple terms, does not confer the right of Inheritance or succession on the person so named.
 Of what use is the term?
----

-INTRODUCTION:

 The meaning and the legal implication of the term “next of kin” have been constantly misunderstood by the ordinary public.
 It appears, though erroneously, that many people think that once you are appointed the next of kin of a person, it automatically gives you the right to inherit the person’s estate upon his demise.
 In fact, many people think that, a next of kin gives an exclusive right over a person’s property.

 The above erroneous believe and understanding of the term next of Kin has made many people to shy away from the need to make a Will.
 This is because, they think appointing a Next of Kin, is a way of naming your beneficiary.
 However, the above assumption is not in conformity with the law.
 It must be noted that, ignorance of the law is not an excuse.

-WHAT THEN IS THE MEANING OF THE TERM “NEXT OF KIN”?
+### WHAT THEN IS THE MEANING OF THE TERM “NEXT OF KIN”?

 The term, next of Kin has been described as the nearest blood relative of a person.
 See JOSEPH v FAJEMILEHIN O.O & Anor (2012) LPELR-9849(CA).
 The term can also refer to a person who can be contacted or notified in cases of emergencies or eventualities.
 For instance, one of the forms that is usually filled while on transit, requires the information of next of kin.
 This is needed in case of any accident.
 In other words, where there is an accident involving that person, his next of kin shall be notified or informed.